Ezus-Software/ezusAPIDocumentation/source/index.html.md

 For any request, you must provide <a href='https://swagger.io/docs/specification/describing-parameters/#header-parameters' target="_blank">header parameters</a>

-For GET requests, you must also provide <a href='https://swagger.io/docs/specification/describing-parameters/#query-parameters' target="_blank">querry parameters</a>
+For GET requests, you must also provide <a href='https://swagger.io/docs/specification/describing-parameters/#query-parameters' target="_blank">query parameters</a>

 For POST requests, you must also provide <a href='https://swagger.io/docs/specification/2-0/describing-request-body' target="_blank">body parameters</a> structured in a JSON payload (application/json)